ZeynepKumralbas/CtrlHackDelete/README.md

         <li>Integrated cutscenes, VFX, and audio for a complete game experience.</li>
       </ul>
     </li>
+    <li>It has been decided to upload the game to itch.io.
+Since the game is intended as a desktop experience, and due to the nature of the platform, including advertisements would not be appropriate.</li>
+    <li>During the project, we worked with branches on GitHub.
+It has been decided to merge the latest development branch into the main branch.</li>
     <li> Potential risks include slower progress from the team members who are currently working.

   </ul>